xiaoyiseu/TransNet/README.md

-# Intelligent Triage Technology for Emergency Department Patients
-Data and code are about to be uploaded！
+# Data and code are about to be uploaded！